 1 – Baking at the Wrong Temperature

 The most likely reason why your banana bread is burning is that you’re baking it at the wrong temperature.
 Sometimes people mistakenly set the temperature higher than it should be on the oven.

-Most banana bread recipes ask you to bake the bread at 350 degrees Fahrenheit.
+Most recipes ask you to bake the bread at 350 degrees Fahrenheit.
 Some might choose to use higher temperatures, but it depends on the recipe.

 Trying to bake the bread using a higher heat setting will lead to bad results.
-The bread might burn when it is baked too fast.
+It might burn when it’s baked too fast.